leodias-projects/DataEngineering-python_databases_crud/README.md

 # python-redis-crud simple code

 This repository presents a simple CRUD code using Python and Redis.
-The objective is to elaborate a product database with the products names, prices, and stash.
+The algorithm objective is to elaborate a product database with products names, prices, and stash.
 The script has 7 functions that work together to: **list all products**, **insert a product**, **update a product**, or **delete a product**.